GFNY is a personal endurance challenge where you compete against others, the clock and yourself.

 If you ever emailed us, chances are you were helped by Teresa Rekas.
 Whether it’s your jersey size, team name, finding a hotel or how to get to the start, Teresa is there to help you have a smooth GFNY experience.

-That said, Teresa is not only there for you but also a full time grandmother of the official GFNY mascot Max.
-It’s still a few years until we can upgrade Max from mascot to worker.
+That said, Teresa is not only there for you but also a full time grandmother of the official GFNY mascots Max and Kai.
+It’s still a few years until we can upgrade both from mascot to worker.
 Until then, she’s got her work cut out for her.

 Maciej Narzewski is the master of all things logistics at GFNY.
 He’s overseeing a team of 50 guys on race day to make sure all roads are properly closed, the aid stations fully stocked and the finish area ready for you.
 Throughout the year, he’s building fun things like the huge GFNY letters and handling your shop purchases.